-It makes sense that Ruth didn’t understand Rose for not just jumping at the opportunity to marry a millionaire for the ultimate lifestyle of security.
+It makes sense that Ruth didn’t understand Rose for not just jumping at the opportunity to marry a millionaire for the ultimate security lifestyle.

 Faith Over Fear

-What Ruth doesn’t realize is Rose doesn’t want to live a life of just a silent doll that looks pretty and obeys everyone.
+Ruth doesn’t realize that Rose doesn’t want to live a life of a silent doll that looks pretty and obeys everyone.

 She wanted to live, love, and a life that was her own and not for others to manipulate to their will.

-In an era where there has been plenty of awareness around toxic masculinity, it’s time we start calling out toxic femininity.
+In an era of plenty of awareness around toxic masculinity, it’s time we start calling out toxic femininity.

 Ruth DeWitt Bukater was an embodiment of toxic femininity and was the personification of a female praying mantis.

 Next time you watch Titanic, I suggest you try and focus a little more on Rose’s relationship with her mother.